 This was a cathartic move.
 The Micro form factor is pretty much unbeatable in my opinion.
 It’s radically smaller and lighter than any previous Aimpoint generation but without losing functionality; and – of course – with that legendary Aimpoint toughness which comes as standard.

 True, I dithered on the H-1 purchase for a while.
-I couldn’t comprehend how a 30mm lens could deliver the same sight picture – let alone a better one – than a ‘full size’ Aimpoint.
+I couldn’t comprehend how an 18mm lens could deliver the same sight picture – let alone a better one – than a ‘full size’ Aimpoint.
 That was until Tactical Optician explained to me how the eyes and brain work in unison to stitch together what we perceive as vision.

 A T-1 followed the H-1 when I spotted a bargain; then an H-2; then a CompM4; and now a T-2.